 - writing reports

-Immigration Officers are employed by UK Visas and Immigration (formerly the UK Border Agency), within the Civil Service, and are based at UK ports, airports and the Channel Tunnel.
+Immigration officers are employed by UK Visas and Immigration within the Civil Service, and are based at UK ports, airports and the Channel Tunnel.

 There are routes into becoming an immigration officer for both graduates and school leavers.